 My first desktop

 I remember getting my very first desktop machine at the start of 8th grade.
 Before that, I had mostly used a UNIX with a UI (don’t remember which one) at my father’s office.
-The situation at school was slightly different at school - 2 3-year old computers in the computer lab were running Windows XP, and there was always a race to call dibs on those.
-Rest of the machines at school still ran Windows 98.
+The situation at school was slightly different - 2 old computers in the computer lab were good enough to run Windows XP, and there was always a race to call dibs on those.
+Rest of the machines still ran Windows 98.

-So, a kid getting a desktop machine with a dual core processor and Windows XP loaded on it was, in my humble opinion, a big achievement.
+So, someone getting a desktop machine with a dual core processor and Windows XP loaded on it could make a big name for themselves.
+Strange times.

 The early years of me getting a PC were marked with everyone in my area trying to get PCs for themselves.
 Most of the time, many of us would pool together and exchange CD’s of games, programs, music and later, movies as well, with a pinch of some MS Office document work.
 It was only after I had passed the board exams of 10th grade that I decided to get serious about programming after all.

 First acquaintance with programming

 I was quite a fan of playing NFS Most Wanted 2005 on my PC.
 And once every while, the game would minimize on my PC after playing too long, and I had to click ‘OK’ on a large number of spawning error message boxes, and after finally clicking on them all, I could resume my game.